-Several planning efforts have influenced or would be influenced by the approved General Management Plan for Effigy Mounds National Monument.
-Some of these plans are described briefly here, along with their
+Several planning efforts have influenced or would be influenced by the approved general management plan for Effigy Mounds National Monument.
+Some of these plans are described briefly here, along with their relationship to this general management plan.

 The monument is located within the Silos & Smokestacks National Heritage Area.
 As one of the federally designated heritage areas in the nation, it is an affiliated area of the national park system-the National Park Service does not own or manage the heritage area, but may provide some funding and technical support.
 The mission of the heritage area is to ensure that residents and visitors alike can learn about the significant contributions that northeast Iowa's people and land made to America's agricultural legacy.
-The Silos & Smokestacks National

-Heritage Area Board of Trustees provides the connecting element of this regional partnership network.
+The Silos & Smokestacks National Heritage Area Board of Trustees provides the connecting element of this regional partnership network.
 The visitor attractions, sites, and communities are key partners in developing the national heritage area.
 Planning for the national heritage area in supporting tourism and economic activity is generally compatible with the monument's management alternatives.